joselaraj/number_mini_game/README.md

-# Number Mini Game 🎮
+# Number Guessing Game 🎮
 A simple user vs system game where the system picks a random number, and the user tries to guess it correctly.

 ## Features 🕹️